JaSei/lampshade_scad/README.md

 # lampshades models

-My lampshade on the Ikea lamp is similar to [HEKTOGRAM](https://www.ikea.com/cz/cs/p/hektogram-stojaci-cteci-lampa-stribrna-bila-80477710/) was broken.
+My lampshade on the stand lamp [Eglo 93917](https://www.eglo.cz/katalog/interierova-svitidla/stojaci/93917-up-2) was broken.
 As a owner of 3D printing I tried to make new lapmshade.

 I have two versions of lampshades; both are made in amazing [OpenSCAD](https://openscad.org) and are fully customizable.